tibor-kocsis/vertx-graphql-utils/README.md

 # vertx-graphql-utils

-This project contains the following helper classes you need to write a GraphQL vert.x http server:
+This project contains the following helper classes you may need to write a GraphQL vert.x http server:

  - a Vert.x RouteHandler for executing GraphQL queries with a Vertx HttpServer (only POST supported for now, for request/response formats see the [GraphQL docs](http://graphql.org/learn/serving-over-http/))